lisaguthrie/AZDSDemo/README.md

 1. Go to the public URL for the team's version of the website, by removing the `<spacename>.s.` prefix from the URL. \(Or, ask your neighbor to do so.\) Then try searching for **Seattle**.

     Note that this time, the debugger does *not* break in when you search for a city name.
 That is because the team's version of the website hits the version of the Hotels microservice that is running in the team's dev space, while your debugger is hooked up to the version of the Hotels microservice that is running in your personal dev space.

+    Also note that the bug still exists in the team's version of the website.
+At this point, you would need to follow the team's procedures to check in your fix to source control and deploy the updated code to the team's dev space.

 Now, the search is working.
 In just minutes, you were able to find and fix the bug, as well as validate your fix.